Calamitizer/WildbowCrawler/README.md

 ## Usage Guide

-(Note: sysargs are not yet implemented, so this is subject to change.)

 Navigate to the downloaded directory (*e*.*g*. `~/Downloads/WildbowCrawler/`) in your terminal, then input the command

 ```
-python main.py <storyname> <formatkey> <arcsep> <chapsep>
+python main.py <storyname> <format> <arcsep> <chapsep>
 ```

 with arguments

 1. `<storyname>` -- This is the name of the story to be locally archived.
-This is case-insensitive; your files will be capitalized correctly either way.
 Presently, this should be one of
   * `worm`
   * `pact`
   * `twig`
-2. `<formatkey>` -- This is the keyword for which file structure the results will be placed in.
+2. `<format>` -- This is the keyword for which file structure the results will be placed in.
 Select one of
   * `single` -- this will create the `<storyname>` directory, containing `<storyname>.txt` with the full text of the story.
   * `per-arc` -- this will create the `<storyname>` directory, containing one `<arcnumber>_<arcname>.txt` file for each arc (*e*.*g*. `1_Gestation.txt`).
 3. `<arcsep>` and `<chapsep>` -- These are the strings inserted at the beginning of each arc and chapter, respectively, for CTRL+F purposes.
-Choose `none` for the empty string.
+Certain characters need to be escaped by quotes, as in `'#A'`.
+Choose `''` for no separator.

 Some example usages follow.

 ```
-python main.py worm per-arc * [ARC] [CHAPTER]
+python main.py worm per-arc [ARC] [CHAPTER]
-python main.py pact single _ #A #C
+python main.py pact single '#A' '#C'
-python main.py twig per-arc none none Chapter:
+python main.py twig per-arc '' Chapter:
 ```

 ## Changelog